AnshMittal1811/Spring2022SentimentAnalysis/README.md

   conda env create -f environment.yml
 ```

 This repository contains a brief summary of the assignment where the The specific task was to collect a dataset and perform an analysis on it.
-To build this application, we wee supposed to crawl Telegram messages, filter non-English messages, and compute the average sentiment over time.
+To build this application, we were supposed to crawl Telegram messages, filter non-English messages, and compute the average sentiment over time.

 This README will cover the following steps of our own data pipeline.